akashadhikari/PyCrud/README.md

 ## PyCrud

-A simple Python CRUD application (With not much fancy libraries and pre-built packages).
+A simple Python CRUD application with not much fancy libraries and pre-built packages (Well, expect for some cases :p ).

 ## Actions